-We are also evolving our training to utilise online/e-learning capabilities, where possible and practical, to maintain trainee’s learning and continue our service provision.
+We have evolved our training to utilise online/e-learning capabilities, where possible and practical, to maintain trainee’s learning and continue our service provision.

-We are pleased to inform you that we will be moving the following courses to an online/e-learning platform delivery:
+We are pleased to inform you that we have moved the following courses to an online/e-learning platform delivery:

 Other health and safety preventative measures have been implemented at each Mines Rescue station to screen attendees on arrival and to minimise potential exposure while at our training facilities.